Jesu, who this our Lenten-tide

 Jesu, who this our Lenten-tide.
 Walter Howard Frere* (1863-1938).

 This is a translation of ‘Jesu quadragenariae’, a hymn for Lent in the monastic Uses from the 10th century onwards.
-It had five stanzas and a doxology (‘Presta, Pater, per Filium/ Presta per almum Spiritum’).
-Frere translated three stanzas for A Plainsong Hymn Book (1932):
+The original had five stanzas and a doxology (‘Presta, Pater, per Filium/ Presta per almum Spiritum’).
+Frere translated three stanzas for A Plainsong Hymnbook (1932):

 Jesu, who this our Lenten-tide Of abstinence hast sanctified, Be with Thy Church in saving power In this her penitential hour.